macacajs/NoSmoke/docs_src/guide/cross-platform.md

 ### **Configuration For Android**
 For Android, instead of using `app` param, you can specify package as well, like:
-`package: '${name-of-package}'` .
+`package: '${name-of-package}'` for using app which has already been installed.
 You may get the list of package names installed on android device like: `adb shell 'pm list packages -f'`

 ```py
 ---